iroy2000/react-reflux-boilerplate-with-webpack/README.md

 $ gulp dev-tdd // start a dev server with automatic test running
 $ gulp build  // build a production version
 $ gulp test   // run test manually
+$ gulp clean  // in case you need to clean the public folder
 ```

 Please see __Gotcha__ section if you run into problems :/